The BOYS of YACHT Score Film at Sundance

 YACHT TV Show in Development with Amazon

-Support is a dark comedy we’re developing about the life of an opening band, optioned by Amazon Studios.
-For the past three years, we’ve imagined our lives on the road as a TV show.
+Support is a dark comedy YACHT is developing about the life of an opening band, optioned by Amazon Studios.
+For the past three years, YACHT has imagined their lives on the road as a TV show.
 In many ways, a tour is a perfect analogue to an episodic series: there’s a central cast of characters, recurring locations, absurd scenarios, and new conflicts to resolve every day.

 YACHT Co-creates Shangri-La Perfume